 Post-Famine Irish immigration to Australia was very significant with some writers claiming that over 30,000 single Irish women alone arrived over a fifteen-year period between 1848 and 1863.
 In a male dominated society, these numbers altered the demographics of Australia in a very significant way.
 There are also claims that 30% of Australia’s present population have some Irish blood in their veins.
 If that is the case, then you may be returning to this site many times in the future.

-The Australian Monument to the Great Irish Famine is situated in Sydney, in the grounds of the Hyde Park Barracks Museum and thanks is extended to the Historic Houses Trust who are custodians.
+The Australian Monument to the Great Irish Famine is situated in Sydney, in the grounds of the Hyde Park Barracks Museum and thanks is extended to Sydney Living Museums (Historic Houses Trust Ltd) who is the custodian.

 Irish Famine Commemoration Committee

-The map gives a quick overview of the numbers of women from workhouses and was complied by Dr Trevor McClaughlin and appears in his book, Barefoot and Pregnant?
-Irish Famine Orphans in Australia, Volume 2, the Genealogical Society of Victoria, Melbourne, p.79.
+The map gives a quick overview of the numbers of women from 110 of the 130 first-built workhouses.
+This map was complied by Dr Trevor McClaughlin and appears in his book, Barefoot and Pregnant?
+Irish Famine Orphans in Australia, Volume 2, the Genealogical Society of Victoria, Melbourne, 2001, p.79.
+His permission to reproduce the map is gratefully acknowledge.

 BAREFOOT AND PREGNANT?
 Irish Famine Orphans in Australia